COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Asymmetric Perturbations

-Nestedness implies that the lower bound $m_x(-\beta)$ is non-increasing in $\beta$ and the upper bound $m_x(+\beta)$ is non-decreasing in $\beta$.
-This one-sided monotonicity ensures that if a bound is satisfied for some $\beta'$, it remains satisfied for all $\beta \ge \beta'$.
-Hence, the infima in the definitions of the scores exist, and the equivalences hold.
+This one-sided monotonicity ensures that if a bound is satisfied for some $\beta'$ (e.g., $L_x(\beta') \le y$), it remains satisfied for all $\beta \ge \beta'$.
+Hence, the infima in the definitions of the scores exist, and the equivalences hold. \end{proof}